 You can also get great deals by booking with a home-sharing site like AirBnB.
-Iceland is known for it’s low crime rate and friendly people, so even if you aren’t familiar with using AirBnB overseas, you can have piece of mind that you’ll find great places with trustworthy owners.
+Iceland is known for its low crime rate and friendly people, so even if you aren’t familiar with using AirBnB overseas, you can have peace of mind that you’ll find great places with trustworthy owners.
 Most apartments or houses renting around Reykjavik’s city center go for reasonable rates.

 While food can be pretty expensive in Iceland, you can save money by taking advantage of some of Iceland’s local street food.
 Iceland is actually famous for its hotdogs, and you can find street hotdog vendors throughout the city, especially downtown.
-The hotdog is traditionally topped with a sweet mustard to compliment the savory flavor of the hotdog.
+The hotdog is traditionally topped with a sweet mustard to compliment its savory flavor.

 Things you will want to include in your tour include the Golden Circle, which is an area just outside of Reykjavik which houses most of the main tourist attractions, including beautiful waterfalls, geysers and hot springs.
 It also houses the spot where the North American and European continental plates meet.
 If you are looking to be a little more adventurous and don’t mind spending a little money, there are also tours inside of the country’s largest glacier (yes, inside!) and into a dormant volcano just south of Reykjavik.

 No comments yet.
 Be the first to get the conversation started.
 Here's some food for thought: